bobbingwide/oik-themes/README.md

 Dependent upon oik v2.1-alpha.0802, oik-fields v1.19.0802 and oik-plugins v1.2

 ## Changelog
+# 0.7
+* Changed: Updated logic to handle display of titles in tables.
+Includes: title and excerpt
+* Changed: oik-themes can now be shown in an archive
+* Changed: oikp_lazy_redirect() sets DOING_AJAX to prevent oik-bwtrace from sending output back to the client
+* Dropped: Support for WordPress 3.9 or earlier
+* Tested: With WordPress 4.1 and WordPress Multisite
+* Changed: Now depends on oik v2.4, oik-plugins v1.10 and oik-fields v1.39 or higher

 # 0.6
 * Changed: Plugin dependency versions.
 * Changed: oikth_update_check() returns the theme's slug in $response->theme